 Multidistrict litigation — in which multiple lawsuits from numerous districts are consolidated under the jurisdiction of one federal court — has captured headlines and reshaped the legal landscape in the United States.
 These MDLs now account for 52% of the federal civil caseload, and the trend shows no signs of slowing down.
 Just last week, plaintiffs in the opioid litigation in Illinois announced the largest all-cash privacy class action settlement to date.

 For nearly a decade, Duke Law School has hosted academic conferences on MDLs and facilitated critical scholarship, such as the often-cited Guidelines and Best Practices for Large and Mass-Tort MDLs.
 However, as MDLs have become a more frequent means to organize and settle cases, the need for practical instruction in the field has continued to grow.
-To address this, Duke Law will offer its Mass-Tort and MDL Certificate Program March 11-13.
-The program — the only one of its kind in the country — was offered for the first time last year and filled to capacity; feedback was overwhelmingly positive.
+To address this, Duke Law will offer its Mass-Tort MDL Certificate through an interactive live webcast on November 9, 2020.
+The program was offered for the first time last year and filled to capacity; feedback was overwhelmingly positive.

 “This was probably the most informative and useful program I have ever attended.
 Anyone considering working in an MDL or even just filing cases in an MDL should attend this program, as it teaches how the process works in real life,” one attorney said after last year’s program.
 Another lawyer who was new to the practice said the networking opportunity was “second to none” because of the built-in Q&A time and social events that allowed participants the opportunity to meet and discuss issues with the faculty.